 Discounts work in different ways to attract and keep new customers.
 Here are some great introductory offers for your new clients:

-- A simple discount for first-time services – Most businesses offer coupons or special rates for the first services they provide to a new client.
+Most businesses offer coupons or special rates for the first services they provide to a new client.
 This gives you the chance to prove yourself to your customers.

-- A discounted membership for services – Have a membership plan in place for weekly, bi-weekly, and monthly customers.
+Have a membership plan in place for weekly, bi-weekly, and monthly customers.
 Cut the price at sign-up for new customers and watch your repeat customers increase.

-- Referral Offers – Offer your existing customers discounts or even free services in exchange for referrals.
+Offer your existing customers discounts or even free services in exchange for referrals.
 You may want to consider a “tiered” referral program in which your customers receive an increasing number of rewards depending on the number of referrals they send to your business.

-- Special Discounts – Offer discounts to military families, as many other businesses do.
+Offer discounts to military families, as many other businesses do.
 Senior citizens usually need help cleaning their homes, so it’s a good idea to give them a regular discount as well.

 Getting more clients for your cleaning business is simply a matter of using common marketing strategies well.
 Use a mix of social media advertising and organic marketing; make your information easily accessible; and be clear on what you can provide to your customers.